We have an amazing range of courses and a choice of how you study

 Teesside University Alumni Association

-Computer technology touches many parts of our lives from the way we shop and the cars we drive to our interaction with government.
+Computer technology touches many parts of our lives from the way we shop and the cars we drive to our interaction with governments.
 It drives innovation in the sciences, engineering, business, entertainment and education.

 How to understand the Key Information Set